List of sports events affected by the coronavirus pandemic | Taiwan News

 Nippon Professional Baseball in Japan: Preseason from Feb.
 26-March 15, no spectators.
 Regular season due to start on March 20 postponed.
 All-Star Games on July 19-20 canceled.
 From June 19 started, no spectators.
 From July 10, spectators allowed.

 KBO League in South Korea: Preseason from March 14-24 canceled.
 Regular season due to start on March 28, postponed.
 Preseason on April 21 restarted.
-Season on May 5 started.
+Season on May 5 started, no spectators.
+From July 26, spectators allowed

 Chinese Professional Baseball League in Taiwan due to start on March 14 postponed.
 From April 12 restarted, no spectators.
 From May 8 spectators allowed.